-This Assessment Booklet outlines how Year 7 students will be assessed in all Year 7 subjects.
-Each subject pageoutlines the Assessment Tasks and the outcomes that will be assessed.
+This Assessment Booklet outlines how Year 8 student will be assessed in all Year 8 subjects.
+Each subject page outlines the Assessment Tasks and the outcomes that will be assessed.
 Approximate times have also been included, but these could vary slightly depending on the school calendar.

 The NSW Education Standards Authority (NESA) provides the syllabus for all subjects from Kindergarten to Year 12.
-Thesyllabus for Year 7 (Stage 4) contributes toward a Record of School Achievement (RoSA).
+The syllabus for Year 8 (Stage 4) contributes toward a Record of School Achievement (RoSA).
 For students to be eligible for a RoSA the students must demonstrate to the Principal that they have:

-a) Followed the course developed or endorsed by the NESA

-b) Applied themselves with diligence and sustained effort to the set tasks and experiences provided in the course set by the school and c) Achieved some or all of the course outcomes.
+- a) Followed the course developed or endorsed by the NESA - b) Applied themselves with diligence and sustained effort to the set tasks and experiences provided in the course set by the school and - c) Achieved some or all of the course outcomes.
 If a student puts in their best effort and completes all tasks during the year, they will be meeting NESA requirements.